 The Waverly Press is a publisher of limited-edition books and prints, bringing together a wide range of subjects found in pop culture, counterculture and the avant-garde from the mid-twentieth century to the present.
-The Waverly Press’ mission is built on the research, preservation and publication of under-recognized cultural and artistic archives.
+The Waverly Press’ mission is built on the research, preservation and publication of under-recognized cultural and artistic archives and achievements.

 Dagon James Photographed by Timothy Greenfield-Sanders

-In addition to publishing, James has worked in the fashion industry as creative consultant and designer for Marc Jacobs including helping develop the popular “Blondie” tee shirt and overseeing branding and marketing for other designers, institutions, and publishers in San Francisco, London, Pittsburgh and New York.
+Alongside publishing, James has worked in the fashion industry as creative consultant and designer for Marc Jacobs including helping develop the popular “Blondie” tee shirt and overseeing branding and marketing for designers, institutions, and publishers in San Francisco, London, Pittsburgh and New York.
 James has also curated numerous photography exhibitions including exhibitions for Billy Name (2014) and Michael Zagaris (2016) in New York City, which remain the largest exhibitions for both artists to date.
-In addition, James oversaw the creative, exhibition and marketing design for Stanley Kubrick: The Exhibition (2016), and Cary Leibowitz: Museum Show (2017) in San Francisco.
+James oversaw the creative, exhibition and marketing design for Stanley Kubrick: The Exhibition (2016), and Cary Leibowitz: Museum Show (2017) in San Francisco.

-In addition to the projects and collaborators named above, James has worked with a long list of artists including Jimmy Page, Michael Stipe, Thomas Dozol, Donovan, Quentin Crisp, Peter & Alice Gowland, Klaus Voormann, Jurgen Vollmer, Diane di Prima, James Iha, Mick Rock, Timothy Greenfield-Sanders, Gillian McCain, Sam Haskins, Storm Thorgerson, Olivia Harrison (George Harrison Estate), Sean Carrillo, Prince Stash Klossowski de Rola, Kate Simon, Paul Kostabi, Mark Kostabi, Leee Black Childers, Gretchen Berg, Rose Hartman, Dustin Pittman, Carl Fischer, Stephanie Chernikowski, Carl Fischer, Allen Midgette, Wes Wilson, Ross Halfin, Wolf Suschitzky, Bebe Buell, Adam Cooper (Michael Cooper Estate), and Daido Moriyama.
+In addition to the projects and collaborators above, James has worked with a long list of artists including Jimmy Page, Michael Stipe, Thomas Dozol, Donovan, Quentin Crisp, Peter & Alice Gowland, Klaus Voormann, Jurgen Vollmer, Diane di Prima, James Iha, Mick Rock, Laura Burhenn, Sam Haskins, Timothy Greenfield-Sanders, Gillian McCain, Storm Thorgerson, Olivia Harrison (George Harrison Estate), Sean Carrillo, Prince Stash Klossowski de Rola, Kate Simon, Leee Black Childers, Gretchen Berg, Stephanie Chernikowski, Carl Fischer, Allen Midgette, Wes Wilson, Ross Halfin, Wolf Suschitzky, Adam Cooper (Michael Cooper Estate), and Daido Moriyama.

 James also manages the estate of Billy Name, best known as Andy Warhol’s 1960s Silver Factory era photographer and creative collaborator.

-Some of Dagon James’ design work can be seen here: http://www.hyphen-hyphen.com
+Some of Dagon James’ design work can be viewed here: http://www.hyphen-hyphen.com